debxylen/DankMemerSelfBotCoinFarmer/README.md

 Copy token value.
 This is your self bot token.
-This is Dangerous to share until you trust the person . because they can use this to DO ANYTHING WITH YOU ACCOUNT! they can send messages, and login
+This is Dangerous to share until you trust the person . because they can use this to DO ANYTHING WITH YOU ACCOUNT! they can send messages, and (maybe) even login to Your account!
+## If you still had problems getting the token, watch one of the plenty videos on youtube or wherever you want telling how to get the self user token!